Non-Contradiction/autodiffr/README.md

     development version of `autodiffr`:
     <https://non-contradiction.github.io/autodiffr/>.

-  - And you are more than welcome to contact me about `JuliaCall` at
+  - And you are more than welcome to contact me about `autodiffr` at
     <lch34677@gmail.com> or <cxl508@psu.edu>.

 ## Suggestion and Issue Reporting